8 CABLE PARKS REVIEWED - 2026

 How many wake parks are near Bangkok?

-Seven cable parks within 90 minutes of Bangkok city centre: TWP Lumlukka, ESC Thai Wake Park, Zanook, Taco Lake, Wakegarden (new 2026), Varapa Wakepark, and Little Plant Wake Park.
+Eight cable wake parks are reachable within 90 minutes of Bangkok city centre: TWP Lumlukka, ESC Thai Wake Park, Zanook Wake Park, Taco Lake, Wakegarden, Neverdry Wakepark (Nonthaburi), Varapa Wakepark, and Little Plant Wake Park.
+Bangkok has the highest urban cable wake park density of any city in the world.

 How do I get to the Bangkok wake parks?